German attacks on Nauru

-The German attacks on Nauru refers to the two attacks on Nauru in December 1940.
-Nauru is an island country in Micronesia, a subregion of Oceania, in the Central Pacific.
-These attacks were conducted by auxiliary cruisers between 6 and 8 December and on 27 December.
+The German attacks on Nauru during World War II were conducted in December 1940 on the island of Nauru, an Australian-administered League of Nations mandate in the Central Pacific.
+Nauru was of considerable strategic importance for its phosphate resources.
+The attacks were conducted by auxiliary cruisers from 6 to 8 December and on 27 December.
 The raiders sank five Allied merchant ships and inflicted serious damage on Nauru's economically important phosphate-loading facilities.
-Despite the significance of the island to the Australian and New Zealand economies, Nauru was not defended and the German force did not suffer any losses.
+Under the terms of the League of Nations mandate, the island had no fortifications or military facilities and was consequently undefended, with the German forces unimpeded in their operations.

-The two attacks were the most effective operations conducted by German raiders in the Pacific Ocean during World War II.
+The two attacks were the most effective operations conducted by German raiders in the Pacific Ocean in World War II.
 They disrupted supplies of phosphate to Australia, New Zealand and Japan, which reduced agricultural production in these countries.
 In response, Allied naval vessels were deployed to protect Nauru and nearby Ocean Island and escort shipping in the South Pacific.
-Small garrisons were also established to protect the two islands.
+Small garrisons were also established to protect the two islands, but Nauru was ultimately evacuated of most non-indigenous residents following the attack on Pearl Harbor and was invaded by the Japanese in 1942.

 Background

-Nauru and nearby Ocean Island were important sources of phosphate for Australian and New Zealand fertilizer production and played an important role on both countries agriculture industries at the time of World War II.
+Nauru and nearby Ocean Island were important sources of phosphate for Australian and New Zealand fertilizer production and played an important role in both countries' agricultural industries at the time of World War II.
 The Melbourne-based British Phosphate Commission (BPC) managed the extraction and export of phosphate from the islands and dominated all aspects of Nauruan life.
-During the year ending 30 June 1940, the BPC shipped almost a million tons of phosphate from Nauru and about half that amount from Ocean Island using its fleet of four vessels (Triadic, Triaster, Triona and Trienza) and chartered merchant ships.
+In the year ending 30 June 1940, the BPC shipped almost a million tons of phosphate from Nauru and about half that amount from Ocean Island using its fleet of four vessels (Triadic, Triaster, Triona and Trienza) and chartered merchant ships.